hakjuoh/Score-test-cases/docs/TestSuite26/TestCase26_1.md

 Pre-condition: N/A

 ### Test Assertion:

+#### Test Assertion #1
-1. Link to the User Guide is available to the OAGIS developer and is resolved.
+Link to the User Guide is available to the OAGIS developer and is resolved.

+#### Test Assertion #2
-2. Link to the User Guide is available to the end user and is resolved.
+Link to the User Guide is available to the end user and is resolved.

 ### Test Step Pre-condition: